CEO: Lee Holloway

 As Operations Director for the OA, Nigel leads the Employment and Grants and Welfare Teams.
 With staff based in London, Bristol and York and a network of volunteers around the UK and abroad, the teams support the officer community wherever they are based.
 He works closely with military and civilian charities and a wide variety of employers to form partnerships to help extend OA support in order to reach serving, former and retired officers.

 Nigel served 34 years in the Royal Navy with his last post being Queen’s Harbour Master in Portsmouth.
 He then joined Warsash Maritime Academy, part of Southampton Solent University, as the Head of Maritime Professional Development, delivering world-renowned maritime training.

-More recently, Nigel has spent two years as the Head of Benevolence at the OA before becoming Operations Director.
+More recently, Nigel has spent two years as the Head of Grants and Welfare at the OA before becoming Operations Director.
 He is proud to contribute to the military charity sector and feels privileged to support the Armed forces community he belongs to.

 Jo served as an Army Officer for over 16 years.
 She was employed as a Management Accountant subject matter expert in the Army’s Senior Headquarters for seven years.
 She was responsible for scoping, allocating and scrutinising projects and programmes, as well as team building and succession planning.
 In addition to applying technical expertise, her roles and responsibilities always included the leadership, mentoring, management and administration of people.

 She has a BA (Hons) in accounting and finance and was awarded a ‘distinction’ for her MSc in charity accounting at the Cass Business School.
 She is an Associate Chartered Management Accountant.
 Her particular areas of interest in the charity sector are finance, philanthropy and grant making.